LevyHsu/spaggiari/README.md

 ###### Bugs
 - Using `combos.keys()` is in ABC order and not testing 'root' first.
-- Long range ip scans may consume memory and crash.
 - The `@stop` command is not perfect and doesn't fully stop scans in progress.

 ###### Todo